cpml-au/dctkit/README.md

 import jax.numpy as jnp
 from matplotlib.pyplot import plot

-# set backend for computations, precision and platform (CPU/GPU)
+# configure the JAX backend: sets precision and platform (CPU/GPU)
+# defaults: float64 precision and CPU platform
 # MUST be called before using any function of dctkit
-# defaults: float64 precision and CPU platform
 config()

 # generate mesh and create SimplicialComplex object